3 Feet High and Rising: Retrospective opinion

 Electronica artist James Lavelle cited 3 Feet High and Rising as one of his favorite albums.
 "It was definitely a reaction to the slightly more hardcore area of what was going on in hip hop.
 As a concept record, it's probably one of the best ever.
 It's like the Pink Floyd of hip hop, their Dark Side of the Moon – the way it musically and sonically moves around, but also the use of language was so unusual and out there."

-Macy Gray felt it was "the best record of the past 15 years" in a Q magazine, describing De La Soul as "like the Beatles of hip hop."
-The Village Voice, meanwhile, described 3 Feet High and Rising as "the Sgt.
+Macy Gray felt it was "the best record of the past 15 years" in Q, describing De La Soul as "like the Beatles of hip hop".
+The Village Voice described 3 Feet High and Rising as "the Sgt.
 Pepper of hip hop".

 In 2011, 3 Feet High and Rising was among 25 albums chosen as additions to the Library of Congress' 2010 National Recording Registry for being cultural and aesthetical and also for its historical impact.

-"America's recorded-sound heritage has in many ways transformed the soundscape of the modern world, resonating and flowing through our cultural memory, audio recordings have documented our lives and allowed us to share artistic expressions and entertainment.
-Songs, words, and the natural sounds of the world that we live in have been captured on one of the most perishable of all of our art media.
-The salient question is not whether we should preserve these artifacts, but how best collectively to save this indispensable part of our history."— James H. Billington from the Library of Congress.

 The track "The Magic Number" was used in the end credits of the 2021 film Spider-Man: No Way Home as a reference to the three iterations of Peter Parker that appear in the film.
+The song also appeared in the menu of the 2025 video game MLB The Show 25, and in the game's intro.